softwaresecured/burp-hotpatch/README.md

 # FAQ

+#### Q: My scripts are always disabled on startup.
+Why?
+For security reasons you must enable all scripts you plan to use every time the extension is loaded.

 #### Q: What language are scripts written in?
 Scripts are written in Python or JavaScript and executed in a GraalVM environment.